-(b) Resolution powers triggered prior to insolvency may not be anticipated and Holders may have only limited rights to challenge them
+(b) Resolution powers triggered prior to insolvency may not be anticipated and holders of Securities may have only limited rights to challenge them

-The resolution powers conferred by the SRR are intended to be used prior to the point at which any insolvency proceedings with respect to the relevant entity could have been initiated.
+The resolution powers conferred by the BRRD and SRM Regulation are intended to be used prior to the point at which any insolvency proceedings with respect to the relevant entity could have been initiated.
 The purpose of the resolution powers is to address the situation where all or part of a business of a relevant entity has encountered, or is likely to encounter, financial difficulties, giving rise to wider public interest concerns.

-Although the Banking Act provides specific conditions to the exercise of any resolution powers, it is uncertain how the Resolution Authority would assess such conditions in any particular pre-insolvency scenario affecting the Issuer and/or other members of the Barclays Bank Group and in deciding whether to exercise a resolution power.
+Although the BRRD (and the European Union (Bank Recovery and Resolution) Regulations 2015 (as amended), which is the legislation implementing the BRRD in Ireland) provides specific conditions to the exercise of any resolution powers and, furthermore, the European Banking Authority's guidelines published in May 2015 set out the objective elements for Relevant Resolution Authorities to apply in determining whether an institution is failing or likely to fail, it is uncertain how any Relevant Resolution Authority would assess such conditions in any particular pre-insolvency scenario affecting the Issuer and/or other members of the Group and in deciding whether to exercise a resolution power.

-The Resolution Authority is also not required to provide any advance notice to holders of the Securities of its decision to exercise any resolution power.
-Therefore, holders of the Securities may not be able to anticipate a potential exercise of any such powers nor the potential effect of any exercise of such powers on the Issuer, the Barclays Bank Group and the Securities.
+Relevant Resolution Authorities are also not required to provide any advance notice to holders of the Securities of its decision to exercise any resolution power.
+Therefore, holders of the Securities may not be able to anticipate a potential exercise of any such powers nor the potential effect of any exercise of such powers on the Issuer, the Group and the Securities.

-Furthermore, holders of the Securities may have only limited rights to challenge and/or seek a suspension of any decision of the Resolution Authority to exercise its resolution powers (including the bail-in tool) or to have that decision reviewed by a judicial or administrative process or otherwise.
+Furthermore, holders of the Securities may have only limited rights to challenge and/or seek a suspension of any decision of any Relevant Resolution Authority to exercise its resolution powers (including the bail-in tool) or to have that decision reviewed by a judicial or administrative process or otherwise.